Pauline Newman: Federal judicial service

 On January 30, 1984, President Ronald Reagan nominated Newman to a seat on the United States Court of Appeals for the Federal Circuit vacated by Judge Philip Nichols Jr., who had assumed senior status on October 1, 1983.
 Newman was confirmed by the United States Senate on February 27, 1984, and received her commission the following day.
-Newman thus became the first judge appointed directly to the Federal Circuit, all of her predecessors having come to the court through the merger of the Court of Customs and Patent Appeals and the appellate division of the United States Court of Federal Claims.
+Newman thus became the first judge appointed directly to the Federal Circuit, all of her predecessors having come to the court through the merger of the Court of Customs and Patent Appeals and the appellate division of the United States Court of Claims.
 Newman was also the only judge on the Federal Circuit who did not previously serve on a lower court.

 Another judge of the Federal Circuit, Giles Rich, was the oldest active federal judge in the history of the United States when he died 10 days after his 95th birthday in 1999; Newman surpassed that record on June 30, 2022, but "remains an active judge" and has been described as "the court's institutional memory bank".

 In 2013, Newman was honored by NYU Law Women as their law alumna of the year.
 In 2015, she endowed a lecture series on science, technology, and society, at her undergraduate alma mater, Vassar College, with the inaugural lecture being delivered on April 2, 2015, by Rensselaer Polytechnic Institute president Shirley Ann Jackson.
 That same year, Supreme Court Justice Ruth Bader Ginsburg praised Newman for inspiring women with "her intelligence, her diligence, her devotion to a very difficult area of the law".

 A 2016 Law360 article stated that Newman "built her reputation as the appellate court's most prolific contrarian".
 A 2017 analysis of the impact of Newman's dissents has shown that her positions are often adopted by the Supreme Court of the United States on appeal.
 In 2018, she was selected to receive the American Inns of Court Lewis F. Powell, Jr., Award for Professionalism and Ethics.
 In October 2022, Newman endowed and initiated the Pauline Newman Program for Science, Technology and International Law at NYU Law.
 In remarks published in 2023, Federal Circuit Chief Judge Moore said that "there can be no doubt that Judge Newman is the heroine of the patent system".

 In September 2023, Newman spoke at the National Vaccine Law Conference at George Washington University, advocating greater consideration of the effect of patent law on the advancement of technologies like vaccines, stating that "we must understand not just how the present law applies, but also to understand if it's anything less than optimum, it's in our hands".

+In August 2026, Representative Darrell Issa, Chairman of the Subcommittee on Intellectual Property, Artificial Intelligence, and the Internet, introduced a bill in the United States Congress to designate courtroom 201 in the Federal Circuit's Howard T. Markey National Courts Building as the "Pauline Newman Courtroom".